joshbegley/nyt-latest/README.md

-**Why a Trillion Cicadas May Emerge in the U.S. This Spring**\
+**Up to a Trillion Cicadas Are Emerging in the U.S. Here’s What to Know.**\
-`A roughly 16-state area spanning the Midwest and Southeast will be center stage for these insects as the two broods appear together for the first time in more than two centuries.`\
+`Two periodical cicada broods are appearing in a 16-state area in the Midwest and Southeast for the first time in centuries.
+Can you get rid of them?
+Do they bite you?
+We answer your questions.`\
 https://nytimes.com/2024/04/04/science/cicada-emergence-invasion.html

 **Glasses Improve Income, Not Just Eyesight**\